Rev. Angel Pagán

 Treasurer

-Mirna Zaragoza, native from Puebla, Mexico, is a professional financial specialist who graduated from the Instituto Politécnico Nacional of Mexico City.
+Mirna Zaragoza is native from Puebla, Mexico, and a professional financial specialist.
+She graduated from the Instituto Politécnico Nacional of Mexico City.

-Zaragoza works at Pfizer Inc. Campus Collegeville as the Senior Information Technology Auditor.
-She brings to CCATE corporate experience, and an important partnership with CRG Latino group of Pfizer Inc.
+Mrs. Zaragoza works at Pfizer Inc. Campus College Ville as Senior Information Technology Auditor.
+She brings to CCATE corporate experience and an important partnership with CRG Latino group of Pfizer Inc.

 Voting Member